-Indicator (c) All Coffeewood Correctional Center inmates have received an education on PREA and how to report any concerns.
+Indicator (c) All Haynesville Correctional Center inmates have received an education on PREA and how to report any concerns.
 Inmate education is documented, and random inmates confirmed that PREA was addressed immediately upon transfer from their prior prison or jail.
-No inmates were in the Coffeewood Correctional Center before the implementation of the PREA law.
+No inmates were in the Haynesville Correctional Center before the implementation of the PREA law.
 Many random inmates pointed to signage in the units that educated inmates about PREA; others mentioned the PREA Brochure or the PREA video.
-Agency Policy OP-810.2 Transferred Inmates and Receiving Operations (page 4) requires "An Inmate received from another institution via transfer will be provided a copy of the appropriate Zero Tolerance for Sexual Abuse and Sexual Harassment brochure that includes the Sexual Assault Hotline number."
-Inmates at CCC have all been educated on PREA at other DOC facilities before being transferred to CCC.
+Agency Policy OP-810.2 Transferred Inmates and Receiving Operations (page 4) requires "An Inmate received from another institution via transfer will be provided a copy of the appropriate Zero Tolerance for Sexual Abuse and Sexual Harassment brochure that includes the Sexual Assault Hotline number. " Inmates at HCC have all been educated on PREA at other DOC facilities before being transferred to HCC.

 Indicator (d) Education is available in multiple languages and forms, from written documents to large print documents in addition to the video.
 Inmates support the idea that they can go to staff if they need assistance in the comprehension of written or oral PREA education.
 The assistance is available to any individual who needs assistance, including those with physical disabilities, cognitive limitations, or those who cannot read.
 Many inmates stated that PREA was not a concern, but they knew the information was available and stated some people could help, including line officers, case managers, unit managers, the PREA Compliance Manager, or dial #55.
 The Auditor saw PREA Information in two languages during the tour.
 The Auditor also viewed Inmate orientation books in English and Spanish.
 The nationally known PREA video is available in multiple languages and has closed captions for the hearing impaired.
+The Auditor recommended adding the handbook's PREA information to the library.
+The facility is looking into the capacity of having the PREA Video play on tablets or the TV system as found in other DOC sites.